Anshan (Persia): Archaeology

+The site of Anshan covers around 200 hectares.
+The main feature is a low flat-topped mound of about 130 hectares running 4-6 m in height.
+On three sides are the remains of a city wall, 5 km in length and 20 meters wide, which dates from the Late Banesh and Kaftari periods.
+A small site about 300 meters northeast from the main mound was termed the TUV Mound by the excavators.
+This area was only occupied during the Banesh phase of the late fourth millennium BC when it covered 3 hectares and the main site had an area of about 50 hectares.
+Proto-Elamite tablets were found at TUV at the same level as in the main mound.
+Beveled rim bowls were also found at TUV.

-The site was first worked by Fereidoon Tavallali of the Archaeological Service of Iran in 1961.
+The site was first worked by Hassan Nader and Fereidoon Tavallali of the Archaeological Service of Iran in 1961.
 No records or publications of that effort appear to exist, though some artifacts ended up in the Persepolis Museum.

 Scientific excavation began in 1971 with a team, led by William Sumner, from the University of Pennsylvania and Ohio State University after a survey in 1968.
-The dig continued for several seasons, until 1978, when the Iranian Revolution intervened.
+The dig continued for several seasons, until 1978, when the Iranian revolution intervened.
 Most recently, Tal-i Malyan was excavated by Kamyar Abdi in 1999.
-A further six week dig was conducted in 2004 by the Cultural Heritage Organization of Iran and Dartmouth College.
+Abdi returned for a further six week dig in 2004 by the Cultural Heritage Organization of Iran and Dartmouth College.